MMScan: A Multi-Modal 3D Scene Dataset with Hierarchical Grounded Language Annotations: Implementation Details

 \textbf{ViL3DRef~\cite{vil3drel}.} ViL3DRef needs instance mask predictions as prior inputs.
 To fit this requirement, we utilize 3D bounding boxes for point cloud segmentation.
 Aligning with its original implementation, we use EmbodiedScan's ground truth boxes during training; for testing, we utilize predictions from EmbodiedScan's trained multi-view detection model for a fair comparison.
 To accommodate the characteristics of multiple targets, we have replaced the single-target cross-entropy loss with its multi-target counterpart.
 We train the teacher and point encoder models for 25 and 100 epochs, respectively.
 We use a single GPU with 64 training samples per batch to train the student model for 50 epochs, setting the learning rate to 5e-4, weight decay to 1e-2, and a cosine decay schedule is applied to the learning rate.

 \textbf{EmbodiedScan~\cite{wang2023embodiedscan}.} We basically replace the ego-centric views input with point clouds to make it consistent with other baselines.
 We changed its multi-view image input to point cloud and removed its corresponding ResNet-50 backbone, reducing it to a framework similar to L3Det~\cite{zhu2023object2scene}.
 Following the original setting, we use a disentangled Chamfer Distance (CD) loss for eight corners to supervise the oriented 3D box output.
-We use 4 GPUs with 96 training samples per batch to train the model for 12 epochs, setting the learning rate to 5e-4, weight decay to 5e-4, and query number to 100.
+We use the pretrained detection model to initialize the network and use 4 GPUs with 96 training samples per batch to train the model for 12 epochs, setting the learning rate to 5e-4, weight decay to 5e-4, and query number to 256.

+\textbf{ReGround3D~\cite{zhu2024scanreasonempowering3dvisual}.} Since the original ReGround3D supports multi-target grounding, no special architectural modifications to the model are required.
+We use 8 GPUs with 16 training samples per batch to train the model for 16 epochs.
+During the training phase, we freeze the vision encoder and apply LoRA to fine-tune the language model (LLM) in the reasoning module.
+For the 3D grounding module, we freeze the point encoder and train the query selection module and the 3D box decoder.
+We use the AdamW optimizer with a learning rate of 3e-4, and the training process is guided by a WarmupDecayLR learning rate scheduler with 100 warmup steps.

+\textbf{MVT~\cite{huang2022multiviewtransformer3dvisual}.} We replaced Cross Entropy Loss in logits loss and language logits loss with Binary Cross Entropy Loss to support multiple ground truths.
+Following the original setting, we use 1 GPU with 24 training samples per batch to train the model for 10 epochs, setting the base learning rate to 5e-4, the learning rate of the language encoder and refer encoder to 5e-5.

+\textbf{3D-VisTA~\cite{3dvista}.} Similarly, we replaced Cross Entropy Loss in logits loss and text logits loss with Binary Cross Entropy Loss to support multiple ground truths.
+We use 1 GPU with 64 training samples per batch to train the model for 60 epochs, setting the learning rate to 1e-4, the learning rate of the language encoder to 1e-5.